canonical/curtin/doc/topics/reporting.rst

 Legacy Reporter
 ---------------
 The legacy 'reporter' config entry is still supported.
-This was utilized by MAAS for start/end and posting of the install log at the end of installation.
+This was utilized by MAAS for start/end and posting of the install log at the end of isntallation.

 Its configuration looks like this: